A key part of planning for retirement is determining how much income you’ll need to meet your expenses in the years after you’ve finished working.

 Many people assume that their tax rate in retirement will be lower than it is pre-retirement.
-This isn’t always true; if you’ve accumulated significant savings in retirement, you may find that your cash flow from all income sources exceeds your earnings during your working years.
-You may also have fewer deductions to reduce your tax burden if, for instance, you no longer carry a mortgage.
+This isn’t always true; if you’ve accumulated significant savings for retirement, you may find that your cash flow from all income sources exceeds your earnings during your working years.
+You may also have fewer deductions to reduce your tax burden; for example, if you no longer carry a mortgage.

 Failure to account for taxes on your income could derail your plans.
 Preparing for them in advance can have a significant impact on how long your assets last in retirement.

 Following are seven common sources of income in retirement and how they may be taxed.

 If all contributions to your workplace retirement plan were made with pre-tax dollars (which is typically the case), the full amount of the distribution will be taxed at your ordinary income tax rate.